 HPFi will provide a safe and healthy workplace in compliance with OSHA and other applicable regulations.
 All employees will have access to potable water and sanitary facilities, adequate lighting and ventilation.
 HPFi will be proactive to prevent potential accidents and injury to employee’s health.
 We will strive to minimize health and safety risks to our associates and to our community in which we are located by establishing safe operating and facility policies and procedures and preparing for potential emergencies.

-HPFi respects and protects the rights of all of our human resources at each of our operating facilities.
+HPFi respects and protects the rights of all our human resources at our operating facilities.
 HPFi provides equal employment opportunities to all employees and applicants for employment.
 HPFi complies with all federal and state labor laws to ensure that all labor is voluntary.
-HPFi employs one-hundred and four (104) employees in its two locations in High Point, NC.
-There have been no incidents of discrimination in the past 6 years.
+HPFi employees’ seventy-nine (79) employees at its Bedford Street location in High Point, NC.
+There have been no incidents of discrimination in the past (10) years.

 HPFi strives to maintain a culture of integrity and social accountability.
 This culture depends upon treating our associates and business partners with respect and fairness, being open and honest, and following all laws and regulations.
 The following reflect our standards to ensure that we meet and uphold this policy of social accountability.
 HPFi is committed to conformance with the SA8000 Social Accountability Standard.